11 Epic Hikes on the Mountain Loop Highway (Washington Trail Guide)

 Distance: 4.4 miles RT | Gain: 1,024 ft | Difficulty: Moderate

-This trail has a reputation for being rooty (and it is), but once you reach the lake, you’ll forget all about fighting through the forest.
-The small alpine lake sits at the base of Mount Pilchuck’s dramatic cliffs, creating one of those perfectly framed mountain scenes.
+This trail has a reputation for being rooty — and it is — but it’s one of those hikes that gives back more than it asks.
+Once you reach the lake, the frustration of fighting through the forest fades fast.
+The small alpine lake sits right at the base of Mount Pilchuck’s dramatic cliffs, creating a perfectly framed mountain scene that always feels worth the effort.

-Winter magic: This is actually one of my favorite winter hikes.
-Snow-draped trees, a frozen lake, and towering cliffs create a fairy-tale atmosphere that’s hard to beat.
+Winter magic: This is one of my favorite winter hikes, especially when I just need to get out without committing to something big.
+Snow-draped trees, a frozen lake, and towering cliffs create a quiet, fairy-tale atmosphere that somehow feels different every time I’m here.

-What to expect: Lots of roots and rocks on the trail, but steady rather than steep climbing.
-Walk the loop around the lake for 360° views—it’s short and totally worth it.
+What to expect: Lots of roots and rocks, but steady rather than steep climbing.
+Walk the loop around the lake for 360° views — it’s short and always worth it.
+I come back to this hike in every season, and even on the days I think I want something new, I’m never disappointed when I end up here.

 Link to Alltrails